HomeOnMars/projektoOmnijo/OmniCentro.md

 [Seaside Valley](https://mods.paradoxplaza.com/mods/82544/Any),
 Or "Ĉemarvalo",
 about 300km away from the current capital.
-A totally ridiculous place
+A totally *ridiculous* place to build a capital city, of course.
-to build a capital city, of course, with its lack of flat areas for easy expansion, its steep altitude changes posing significant problems for building both buildings and transportation, and the temperature and wind speed changes at different altitude
+Reasons?
+To name a few: a lack of flat areas for easy expansion, its steep altitude changes posing significant problems for building both buildings and transportation, and the temperature and wind speed changes at different altitude